-Table 16, the one-way Analysis of Variance (ANOVA), shows the mean difference in teachers' number attitudes towards students with emotional and behavioural disorders when period of teaching is considered.
-The result from the Table 16 shows a statistically non-significant mean difference F (3, 266) = .804, p =.493) in teachers' attitude on the basis of years of teaching.
-I therefore failed to reject the null hypothesis (H_0).
+Table 16: One-way ANOVA of Teachers' Attitude towards students with EBD on the basis of their Number of Years of Teaching from the Table 16 shows a statistically non-significant mean difference F (3, 266) = .804, p = .493) in teachers' attitude on the basis of years of teaching.
+I therefore failed to reject the null hypothesis ( $H_0$ ).
 In conclusion, the results of the one-way ANOVA supported the null hypothesis that there are no differences in the mean scores of teachers' attitude with respect to the number of years of teching experience.